Manchester City vs Brentford predictions, team news, betting tips, odds and Bet Builder

 Brentford

-Antoni Milambo and Fabio Carvalho remain unavailable and Jordon Henderson and Rico Henry must be assessed.
+Antoni Milambo, Rico Henry and Fabio Carvalho remain unavailable but Jordan Henderson will be involved.

 Predicted line-up (4-2-3-1): Kelleher; Kayode, Van den Berg, Collins, Lewis-Potter; Jensen, Yarmolyuk; Ouattara, Damsgaard, Schade; Thiago.